 The thought then entered my mind to create a spread in the shape of a fairy ring.
 Making a crystal or rock fairy ring is a way of inviting the elementals in… I don’t see why it wouldn’t work with Tarot cards as well!
 I remembered the Faery Star Tarot Spread which I created a couple of years ago.
-I guess you can say that I re-purposed that spread for the job of interviewing any fairy-themed deck, whether it be Tarot or an oracle deck…
+You can say that I re-purposed that spread for the job of interviewing any fairy-themed deck, whether it be a Tarot or an oracle deck…

 For the Fairy Ring Deck Interview Spread, simply lay seven cards out in a circle and politely invite the Fae in before turning the cards over.

-1. Moon – How will this deck work with me on an intuitive level?
+How will this deck work with me on an intuitive level?
 (You may even be shown your elemental guide here)

 The Hermit – It will work with the knowledge you already have and tease it out from within.
 You need to be in a contemplative frame of mind.

-2. Mars – What is your motivation for wanting to work with me?
+What is your motivation for wanting to work with me?

 Knight of Winter (Swords) – Your mind works in a way that is suitable and we share an agenda of being on a quest to help humanity understand that we all belong to each other.

-3. Mercury – What sort of messages are you wanting to pass on through me?
+What sort of messages are you wanting to pass on through me?
 (Shows which type of readings the elemental(s) behind this deck prefer)

-4. Jupiter – How will I benefit from working with you?
+How will I benefit from working with you?

-King of Spring – You will feel energised and inspired… ready to take charge and to inspire others!
+King of Spring – You will feel energised and inspired… ready to take charge and inspire others!

-5. Venus – How can I use this deck to bring more beauty, joie de vivre and fairy sparkles into the life of seekers?
+How can I use this deck to bring more beauty, joie de vivre and fairy sparkles into the life of seekers?

 Eight of Water – By working with their emotions and helping them understand that the discontent and restlessness they feel is because they have left the wild part of themselves behind.
 By helping them let go of that which no longer serves them and helping them to return to a more natural, simple and joyful way of moving in the world.

-6. Saturn – What will be my main challenge when working with this deck?
+What will be my main challenge when working with this deck?